ylogx/blog/_posts/2022-03-04-why-we-sleep-book-review.md

 Scribd offers subscription service where you can read books, audiobooks and a lot more.
 You can find [books][sleep-book] and [audiobooks][sleep-audiobook] for Why We Sleep on Scribd.
-You can use my [promo link][scribd-promo] to get free 60 days of subscription.
+You can use this [promo link to get free 60 days of subscription][scribd-promo].

 ### What worked for me to get good sleep
 * Understand circadian rhythm and sleep pressure relation.